 Solid tumors often possess deficient vasculature for delivering O2 and other nutrients to cells.
-Ironically, the hypoxic character of solid tumor cells makes them less susceptible to the cytotoxic effects of -radiolysis due to the involvement of organic free radicals in the chemical processes and the need for O2 to compete with thiols and “fix” DNA radicals produced upon irradiation.
+Ironically, the hypoxic character of solid tumor cells makes them less susceptible to the cytotoxic effects of gamma-radiolysis due to the involvement of organic free radicals in the chemical processes and the need for O2 to compete with thiols and “fix” DNA radicals produced upon irradiation.
 A long-standing problem in radiation mediated cell-killing concerns the development molecules that help overcome O2 deficiency in solid tumors.
 We designed molecules inspired by 5-bromo-2′-deoxyuridine that yield interstrand cross-links in DNA, selectively under hypoxic conditions.

-For a relevant publication see:
+For relevant publications see:

 •DNA Interstrand Cross-Linking Upon Irradiation of Aryl Halide C-Nucleotides.
 Hou, D.; Greenberg, M. M. J. Org.
 Chem.
 2014, 79, 1877-1884.